SHAREing-DRI/SHAREing-DRI.github.io/collections/_tasks/008_wales.md

 - Document existing work on ‘software performance characterisation’ from Supercomputing Wales.
 = Publish summmary on SHAREing webpage.

+This project has now finished.
+The outcomes can be found [in a report on the SHAREing webpage](/_pages/performance-assessment/2025-sc-wales).

 ## Literature
 1. A. Gray et al: Mapping application performance to HPC architecture, CPC 183 (2012) pp. 520–529